Hot Flashes: Causes and Natural Relief Strategies

 • Linden flower

 Sage will help with hot flashes at night.
 Before bed, drink a cup of sage tea.
 Motherwort will help you relax and calm heart palpitations associated with hot flashes.
 Passionflower is excellent for insomnia, which can happen with menopause.
-Herbal infusions such as nettles, oat straw, and red clover replenish minerals like potassium, magnesium, and vitamin C. They will nourish the adrenals.
+Herbal infusions, such as nettle, oat straw, and red clover, replenish essential minerals like potassium, magnesium, and vitamin C. They will nourish the adrenals.

-To help with liver detoxification, drink teas with dandelion and yellow dock.
+To aid in liver detoxification, consider drinking teas that contain dandelion and yellow dock.

 Aromatherapy